 After your first meal at Odette, you won’t be able to stop talking about it - like parents after their baby’s first word (“Glab” is definitely a word).
 Arguably the finest of all the fine dining restaurants in Singapore, everything in Odette is perfectly curated, which is appropriate since it takes up a corner of the National Gallery.
 Every staff member is knowledgeable enough to captain a trivia team and will guide you through the four or six-course French tasting menus.
 Just make sure whoever you bring is extremely special to you: dinner for two will set you back at least $400 USD.

 Instead of spending what looks like their entire budget on chandeliers, Violet Oon’s would do just fine with folding tables and blank concrete walls because when the food arrives, you won’t be able to focus on anything else.
 The restaurant serves upscale Peranakan food, which is kind of like if Indian curry, Chinese noodles, and Malay spices had a baby.
-Try the dry laksa noodles, beef rendang stew, and their ayam buah keluak, a casserole made with chicken, candlenut, and more spice than the comments on a YouTube video.
+Try the dry laksa noodles, beef rendang stew, and their buah keluak ayam, a casserole made with chicken, candlenut, and infused with fresh root spices.

 Keng Eng Kee is like that neighbor you grew up with who got super popular in high school but still made an effort to hang out with you.
 The restaurant has been around since the ’70s, and has more tourists now than there ever used to be - but locals still occupy most of the tables.
 There isn’t much in terms of atmosphere, but you’re not here for that, you’re here for the legendary horfun - a stir-fried seafood noodle dish (topped here with an egg yolk) - and the Mingzhu Roll: tofu skin stuffed with salted egg, ham, shrimp, the secret to absolute moral truth, and mushrooms.

 There isn’t any restaurant in Singapore quite like Cloudstreet.
 The menu reads like someone threw together a Venn diagram of Sri Lankan, Australian, and European food and just said “Here.
 Eat it.”
 Magically, it all works.
-The set menu at dinner costs more than $150 USD per person, but with unexpected combinations, like venison tartare with fermented plum and pea sorbet with smoked eel and caviar, it’s one of the most unique dinners you can have in the city.
+The set menu at dinner costs more than $200 USD per person, but with unexpected combinations, like smoked kingfish with clarified watermelon and horseradish and confit potato with smoked herring and egg yolk.
+It’s one of the most unique dinners you can have in the city.

 Boat Quay is a fun sprawl of bars and restaurants by the Singapore River, and the best meal in the area is easily at Ibid.
-On the ground floor of a former shophouse, Ibid only offers six and nine-course tasting menus, and while the food (like sous-vide lamb breast with burnt fennel cream) is definitely high-end, the restaurant still welcomes the national outfit of shorts and loafers.
-This means that even though the chef’s counter will be mostly couples, there’s usually a large group at the front of the restaurant taking full advantage of the restaurant’s waived corkage on Tuesdays.
+On the ground floor of a former shophouse, Ibid only offers a single tasting menu, and while the food (like roasted duck with aged mandarin peel and chou farci) is definitely high-end, the restaurant still welcomes the national outfit of shorts and loafers.
 Once you’re done, stop by 28 HongKong Street, a small, hidden bar with no name and phenomenal cocktails about a five-minute walk away.